Spatial Annealing for Efficient Few-shot Neural Rendering: Experiments

 \subsection{Blender Dataset}

 Fig. \ref{fig:blender1} and Tab. \ref{tab:blender1} show the qualitative and quantitative comparisons on the Blender dataset \cite{mildenhall2021nerf}, respectively.
-The qualitative analysis reveals that the TriMipRF \cite{hu2023tri} produces noticeable ``floater" artifacts in the ``chair" and ``hotdog" scenes, as well as distorted geometry in the ``mic" scene.
+The qualitative analysis reveals that the TriMipRF \cite{hu2023tri} produces noticeable distorted rendered results in the ``chair" and ``hotdog" scenes.
 In contrast, our approach, which requires only a few additional lines of code, effectively addresses these issues.
 When compared with the latest few-shot baseline, FreeNeRF \cite{yang2023freenerf}, our method shows superior performance, particularly in detail-rich areas highlighted in red boxes.
 Specific examples include the texture in the ``chair" scene and the edge of the plate in the ``hotdog" scene.

 Our method demonstrates significant advancements in quantitative results, outperforming TriMipRF \cite{hu2023tri} by nearly 3 dB in PSNR with similar 35 seconds reconstruction time.
 Furthermore, the evaluated training durations demonstrate that our method achieves faster reconstruction speed.
 Notably, while the FreeNeRF \cite{yang2023freenerf} necessitates 7.5 hours for training, and DietNeRF \cite{jain2021putting}, with its patch-based semantic regularizer, requires an extensive 26 hours, our approach achieves a remarkable 700$\times$ reconstruction speed compared to FreeNeRF.
 In addition to its efficiency, our method also delivers superior quantitative outcomes, exceeding FreeNeRF by 0.27 dB in PSNR.
 While these results are impressive, extending the training duration has the potential to further enhance performance.
 To this end, we increase the training iterations to $5K$, while keeping all other settings unchanged.
 As shown in Tab. \ref{tab:blender1}, our method not only surpasses FreeNeRF with a 0.55 dB gain in PSNR but also delivers a substantial 350$\times$ acceleration.